 The above is for a particular two-story ensemble.
-The different values of $T$ define the distinct construction of two-story ensembles.
-In the context of PQ, however, we introduce a particular form of connection between a two-story ensemble $\{P_Q(M_T), P_{F|Q}(\mu_T|M_T)\}$ and its ``neighbor'' ensemble, $\{P_Q(M_{T+1}), P_{F|Q}(\mu_{T+1}|M_{T+1})\}.$ This connection is schematically explained in Fig.\ref{fig:reindexation}, where $N_\pm$ and $n_\pm$ denote the numbers of $\pm 1$ spins in the quenched part and free part, respectively.
-Initially, all the spins are unquenched ($T=0$ and $M=0$) and thought to be in equilibrium without an external field.
-The probability for $\mu_0,$ denoted by $P_{F}^{(can)}(\mu_0)$ reads: \beq P^{(can)}_{F}( \mu_0)= \mathcal{N}_{0,0} \binom{N_0}{\frac{N_0+\mu_0}{2}} e^{\frac{j}{N_0}\mu_0^2 }, \eeq where the normalization constant $\mathcal{N}_{0,0}$ is such that $ \sum_{\mu=-N_0}^{N_0\, (mod\, 2)} P^{(can)}_{F}( \mu_0)=1.$ We {further} assume that, upon the quenching of the $(T+1)$-th spin, the $(N_0-T)$ free spins have already been re-equilibrated under the given fixed magnetization, $M_T.$ In Appendix \ref{app:canonicity} we show by induction that the joint probabilities, $P_{QF}(M_T,\mu_T)$ for all $T,$ obey the canonical statistics if the initial weight $P_F(\mu_0)$ obeys the canonical statistics and that the PQ fixes the value of any one of the free spins under constrained canonical equilibrium.
+The different values of $T$ define the distinct constructions of two-story ensembles.
+In the context of PQ, however, we introduce a particular form of connection between a two-story ensemble $\{P_Q(M_T), P_{F|Q}(\mu_T|M_T)\}$ and its ``neighbor'' ensemble, $\{P_Q(M_{T+1}), P_{F|Q}(\mu_{T+1}|M_{T+1})\}.$ This connection is schematically explained in Fig.\ref{fig:reindexation}, where $N_\pm$ and $n_\pm$ denote the numbers of up/down ($\pm 1$) spins in the quenched and free parts, respectively.
+All the spins are initially unquenched ($T=0$ and $M=0$) and thought to be in equilibrium without an external field.
+The probability for $\mu_0,$ denoted by $P_{F}^{(can)}(\mu_0)$ reads:

+where the normalization constant $\mathcal{N}_{0,0}$ is such that $ \sum_{\mu=-N_0}^{N_0\, (mod\, 2)} P^{(can)}_{F}( \mu_0)=1.$ We further assume that, upon the quenching of the $(T+1)$-th spin, the $(N_0-T)$ free spins have already been re-equilibrated under the given fixed magnetization, $M_T.$ In Appendix \ref{app:canonicity} we show by induction that the joint probabilities, $P_{QF}(M_T,\mu_T)$ for all $T,$ obey the canonical statistics if the initial weight $P_F(\mu_0)$ obeys the canonical statistics and that the PQ fixes the value of any one of the free spins under constrained canonical equilibrium.

 Regarding the statistics of quenched spins, the above result implies that at any stage, for example, the $T$-th stage, their magnetization $M_T$ is distributed as if the $T$ spins were randomly sampled from an equilibrium ensemble of $N_0$ spins.